JadeJaber/jadejaber.github.io/_posts/articles/2017-05-03-Intellij-first-project-windows.md

   - java
   - intellij
 ---
-## 1. Maven
+## 1 Maven

-## Proxy setup
+### 1.1 Maven Proxy setup

-If your company uses a proxy to access internet, you need to download [CNTLM](http://cntlm.sourceforge.net/)
+If your company uses a proxy to access internet, you need to download and install [CNTLM](http://cntlm.sourceforge.net/)

 Edit your cntlm.ini file
 ```ini